- Coverage Ratio

 Why US Investment Lending Is Different

-You don’t need to prove your income.
-You don’t need a US visa.
-You don’t even need a US partner (though it can help).
+You donβt need to prove your income.
+You donβt need a US visa.
+You donβt even need a US partner (though it can help).
 The property qualifies itself based on the rent it brings in.
+This is how income-based property loans work.

 This is completely different from how Canadian banks look at things.
-They want to see your income, check your debt ratios, and typically only lend if you’re buying in your personal name.
-Investment lenders don’t care about any of that.
+They want to see your income, check your debt ratios, and typically only lend if youβre buying in your personal name.
+US mortgage financing for Canadians works on a completely different model.

 Five Big Advantages You Need to Know